nosseb/rocket-auth-login/examples/database_example/readme.md

 # Database Example Setup
 First this particular example uses a postgresql database.
 You must have postgresql installed on your machine.

+### Requirements
+The current database file requires postgresql 10.
+This is due to the way the functions are written.
+Someone with more postgresql experience could probably change this to work with older versions, if you do please let me know on github (vishusandy on github).

 ## Database Setup Instructions
 1. Go to the directory containing the `create_login.sql` file
 2. Run: `psql postgresql://postgres@localhost` where `postgres@localhost` is the username and host address